SPHIS Home » Academics » MPH Program

 Applications to the MPH program are accepted at www.sophas.org.
 SOPHAS is a centralized application service for schools of public health.

-Click here to view a PDF of the admissions requirements.
+Click here to view a list of the admission requirements.

-Click here to view a PDF of the International Student Requirements
+Click here to view a PDF of the new MPH curriculum for students graduating in May 2017 or after.

 For Additional Information